mmistakes/minimal-mistakes/_posts/2020-04-01-linear_algebra_transformation_matrices.md

      [-1 ( 1 ) + 2 ( 3 )] = [ 5 ]
      [-1 (-2 ) + 2 ( 0 )]   [ 2 ]

-Take a secondd, pause, and ponder.
+Take a second, pause, and ponder.

 ## Significance